LSU guard Skylar Mays honors former teammate Wayde Sims during game against Vanderbilt

 BATON ROUGE- While most people are looking forward to the Tigers heading to the SEC tournament, one player in particular is looking back and remembering his longtime friend.

 LSU guard Skylar Mays was spotted during Saturday night's game against Vanderbilt wearing some customized Nike tennis shoes in honor of his brother and former teammate Wayde Sims.
+The shoes were customized by an LSU alum and friend of Mays Michael Anderson

 If you didn’t already have enough reasons to like @LSUBasketball’s Skylar Mays - he continues to honor his good friend & former teammate, Wayde Sims.
 Before LSU aims for an outright @SEC title tonight, Skylar visited Wayde’s grave & showed us what he hopes to debut this evening. pic.twitter.com/aBSEndVu3A— Kevin Fitzgerald (@KevinTFitz) March 9, 2019